GermanoGallicchio/Diagonale/README.md

 ## Documentation

-Documentation for PhysioExplorer is available at this (link)[https://germanogallicchio.github.io/PhysioExplorer_documentation/index.html]
+Documentation for Diagonale is available at this (link)[https://germanogallicchio.github.io/PhysioExplorer_documentation/index.html]